bmatsuo/webapi/README.md

 About webapi
 =============

-Package webapi is a toolkit for building HTTP API's.
+Package webapi is a toolkit for building web server APIs.

 Documentation
 =============